Neural Part Priors: Learning to Optimize Part-Based Object Completion in RGB-D Scans: Method

-To obtain the semantic part type predictions, we employ a message-passing graph neural network that implicitly infers part relations to predict the set of component part types.
+To obtain the semantic part type predictions, we employ a message-passing graph neural network that infers part relations to predict the set of component part types.
 Similar to \cite{mo2019structurenet}, from the shape feature $\mathbf{s}$ we use an MLP to predict at most $N_c=10$ parts.
-For each potential part $k$, we predict its probability of existence, its part label $c_k$, and its corresponding feature vector $\mathbf{p}_k$, with additional proxy losses on part adjacency probabilities between each potential pair of parts to learn structural part information.
+For each potential part $k$, we predict its probability of existence, its part label $c_k$, its feature vector $\mathbf{p}_k$, and probabilities of physical adjacency (given by face connectivity between parts) between each pair of parts to learn structural part information.
 This produces the semantic description of the set of parts for the object $\{(c_k, \mathbf{p}_k)\}$, from the parts predicted with part existence probability $>0.5$.

 \paragraph{Projection to the Latent Part Space} We then learn a projection mapping from the part features $\{\mathbf{p}_k\}$ to the learned latent part space based on synthetic part priors, using a small MLP to predict $\{\tilde{\mathbf{z}}_k^\textrm{p}\}$, as shown in Fig.~\ref{fig:test}(a).
 This helps to provide a close initial estimate in the latent part space in order to initialize optimization over these part codes to fit precisely to the observed object geometry.
-We additionally project the shape code $\mathbf{s}$ analogously to the learned latent shape space with a small shape projection MLP to predict $\{\tilde{\mathbf{z}}^\textrm{s}\}$, which we use to help regularize the part code optimization to remain globally consistent over the shape.
+Similarly, we project the shape code $\mathbf{s}$ to the learned latent shape space with a small shape projection MLP to predict $\{\tilde{\mathbf{z}}^\textrm{s}\}$, which we use to help regularize the part code optimization.
 Both of these projection MLPs are trained using MSE losses against the optimized train codes of the latent spaces.

 \paragraph{Part Segmentation Estimation} In addition to our projection initialization, we estimate part segmentation $\{D^{\textrm{p}}\}_{\textrm{p}=1}^{N_{parts}}$ for the input object TSDF $D$ over the full volume, representing part SDF geometry in the regions predicted as corresponding to the part p, where part segmentation regions cover the entire shape, including unobserved regions.
 This is used to guide part geometry predictions when optimizing at test time to fit to real observed input geometry.
 For each point $\mathbf{x}\in\mathbb{R}^3$ which has distance $<d_{trunc} = 0.16$m from the input object TSDF $D$, we classify it to one of the predicted parts $\{(c_k, \mathbf{p}_k)\}$ or background using a small PointNet-based\cite{qi2017pointnet} network.
 This segmentation prediction takes as input the corresponding shape feature $\mathbf{s}$, the initial estimated rotation $r_i^{\mathrm{init}}$, and the 3D coordinates of $\mathbf{x}$, and is trained with a cross-entropy loss.